cvdailyupdates/cvdailyupdates.github.io/about/ncov.md

 (ten times lower!).
 What we don't know is how many of those younger people are severe cases.
 Does their lower death rate mean that they just don't get as sick?
-Or do younger people need to be hospitalized just as much, but they recover just as often?
+Or do younger people need to be hospitalized just as much, but they recover more often?
 We just don't know.

 ### What's up with those social media videos?